kytos/documentation/tutorials/napps/create_looping_napp.rst

 ********

-This tutorial covers the basics on how to create a Network Application (NApp) with a looping for *Kytos Controller* (|kyco|_).
+This tutorial covers the basics on how to create a Network Application (NApp) with an execution loop for *Kytos Controller* (|kyco|_).

 The average time to go throught it is: ``10 min``

 What you will learn
 ====================
-* How to Create a NApp with a loop
+* How to Create a NApp with a loop;
-* How to adjust `settings.py` file to your NApp
+* How to adjust `settings.py` file for your NApp.

 What you will need
 ===================
-* How to create a basic NApp - Refer to |Tutorial_01|_
+* How to create a basic NApp - Refer to |Tutorial_01|_.

 ************
 Introduction
 ************

-Now that you have learned how to build a simple NApp, in this tutorial we will help you to develop a more sophisticated NApp.
+Now that you have learned how to build a simple NApp, in this tutorial we will help you to develop a more sophisticated one.

-Suppose that you need an application that gather some data sporadically from the controller or from the switches.
-In this situation is desirable to have a NApp that can run repeatedly without creating complexes loops.
-Kytos provides the necessary tools to create such NApp.
+Suppose that you need an application that gather some data periodically from the controller or from the switches.
+In this situation, it is desirable to have a NApp that can run repeatedly without creating complex loops.
+Kytos provides the necessary tools to quick and easily create such a NApp.

-******************
+***********************
-Creating Loop NApp
+Creating a looping NApp
-******************
+***********************

-In this tutorial we will create a simple NApp, too.
-This NApp gets the controller uptime from time to time and display it.
+In this tutorial, we will create a simple NApp, for learning purposes.
+This NApp will get the controller uptime from time to time and display it.

-Also we are going to introduce you to the NApps settings, a basic python module where you can store all variables used by your NApp.
+Also, we are going to introduce you to the NApps settings, a basic Python module where you can store, for example, configuration constants used by your NApp.
+This way, it is easier to maintain, understand and customize your code.

-You can create the napp structure manually, but the Kytos project has an ``kytos-utils`` package with few command line utilities that can help you to create this.
+You can create the NApp structure manually, but Kytos has the ``kytos-utils`` project with a few command line utilities that can help you to create it.

 ..
-NOTE:: Make sure that you have completed your |dev_env|_  setup. and that
+NOTE:: Make sure that you have completed your |dev_env|_  setup and that
-    you have enable your virtual environment in order to have all kytos projects available to you.
+    you have enabled your virtual environment in order to have all kytos projects available to you.

 Let's create the structure:

 .. code-block:: bash

+   $ cd
-   $ mkdir ~/tutorials/
+   $ mkdir tutorials
-   $ cd ~/tutorials/
+   $ cd tutorials
    $ kytos napps create
    --------------------------------------------------------------
    Welcome to the bootstrap process of your NApp.